yoniker/PokerVault/My blog/Weekly review 20-July-2025.md

 I tag these hands and check: Did I actually apply what I learned?

-No new board until I've hunted the current one.
-Study → Hunt → Study → Hunt.
-This transforms knowledge into skill.

 As much as I love studying in a vaccum, I don't want to waste my time like Yolen did.
 Any hand from a hunt session that I'm unsure of, will be reviewed deeply: